jhsoftware/SimpleDNS-Docs/docs/df_dnssec.md

     [RFC4641](http://www.rfc-editor.org/rfc/rfc4641.txt) (DNSSEC Operational Practices) defines two key types; "Key Signing Key" (KSK) and "Zone Signing Key" (ZSK).

-    Typically a zone is signed with both a KSK and a ZSK (or two of either type during rollovers - see below).
+    Typically, a zone is signed with both a KSK and a ZSK (or two of either type during rollovers - see below).

     A KSK only signs the public key records (DNSKEY) for a zone.
     KSKs are used as "Secure Entry Points" (SEP), and are referenced in parents zones through a DS-record (see above).